 DO THIS Choo states, “Water in the water bodies gain heat and evaporate into water vapour, which rises and loses heat to the cooler surrounding air and condenses to become water droplets.”
 He should give a detailed response based on the keywords and terms found in the textbooks.
 Choo points out that an answer for a typical two-mark question, which should take no more than two minutes to complete, requires two to four points of information.

-Charmaine Choo is assistant director of PSLE at MindChamps.
+Charmaine Choo is the Assistant Director of Curriculum and Training at MindChamps.